Can undergraduates participate in research on campus?

 Undergraduates who are currently working in research labs who will not be part of the allowed cohort in the fall (on-campus senior thesis writers) must plan to vacate the labs by the end of August.

 This guidance only applies to labs in FAS or SEAS buildings.
-We discourage off-campus undergraduate students from working in labs at Longwood or other local institutions during Fall 2020.

 Can students who are on leave participate in research?